mzhong99/schedule-generator/README.md

 The `vt_timetable.py` is simply a module modified from Kefin Cianfarini's `py-vt` API.
 There is no need to manually run this script.

-Special thanks to Kevin Cianfarini, for his generously offered open-source API in python.
+Special thanks to Kevin Cianfarini, for his generously offered open-source API in Python.
 Without his work, I would never have understood how to webscrape for classes on the timetable.

-The vt_timetable.py module is directly modified from https://github.com/kevincianfarini/pyvt/, which was given with the proper license:
+The vt_timetable.py module is directly modified from https://github.com/kevincianfarini/pyvt/, which was obtained with the following license:

 The MIT License (MIT)